Oxted to Lingfield Walk

 - Take the footpath heading west past Sunt Farm and across the East Grinstead railway line to Foyle Farm.
 Turn left onto the footpath heading south-west alongside a strip of woodland, across the River Eden and the Redhill–Tonbridge railway line to Crowhurst Lane.
 Keep ahead on the road and turn right into the churchyard of St George's, Crowhurst, with its ancient yew tree.

-- At the end of the buildings keep ahead across a field towards the East Grinstead railway line.
+- At the end of the buildings go through a metal side gate and keep ahead across a field towards the East Grinstead railway line.
 Cross the tracks and continue in the same direction up the right-hand side of a large field, initially with a wood on your right and then a hedge as you descend.
 Go over a stile next to a fieldgate onto a junction of tracks in front of the buildings of Foyle Farm.

-- Take the first track on the left, alongside a hedge.
-After passing a large barn, keep left to continue for 500m on a track between a hedge and a strip of woodland, eventually heading S. Go over a stile beside a metal fieldgate into a meadow and maintain direction across some ditches and then the River Eden? itself on a wide footbridge.
-On the far side bear right along a field edge and continue past a fieldgate into the corner of a large field.
+- Take the first track on the left, joining the Greenwich Meridian Trail?
+(GMT).
+After passing a large barn keep left to continue for 500m on a farm track between a hedge and a strip of woodland, eventually heading S. Go through a new metal kissing gate into a meadow and maintain direction across some ditches and then the River Eden? itself on a concrete bridge.
+On the far side bear right along a field edge and go past a fieldgate into the corner of a large field.

 - Go up the right-hand side of this field for 250m, alongside a row of trees and parallel to the East Grinstead railway line off to the left.
-About 50m before reaching the Redhill–Tonbridge line ahead, go over a stile on the right and through a small plantation into the corner of a field.
-Continue alongside the railway line for a short distance and then turn left at a crossing point to go over the tracks.
+About 50m before reaching the Redhill–Tonbridge line ahead, turn right and go over a couple of stiles onto a narrow path through a copse.
+On the far side continue alongside the railway line for a short distance, then turn left at a crossing point to go over the tracks.

-- On the other side make for a wide gap in the hedge 100m ahead (the right of way cuts across the field but if there is no clear path it is not much further around the edge).
-At the gap turn right to head W along the left-hand edge of another field.
-In 200m follow a grassy track round to the left and past a house.
+- Follow a path straight ahead across a field, heading S and gradually approaching the right-hand field boundary.
+Veer right through a wide gap in this hedge to continue along the left-hand edge of another field, now heading W. In 200m follow a grassy track round to the left and past a house.
 Go out along its driveway and continue along a minor road (Crowhurst Lane) in the same direction, taking care as there is no pavement.

-- In 250m, opposite the 16thC Mansion House, bear right up a short flight of steps and go through a lychgate into a churchyard.
+- In 250m, with the 16thC Mansion House ahead on your left, bear right up a short flight of steps and go through a lychgate into a churchyard (leaving the GMT).
 Standing in front of St George's church? is the magnificent Crowhurst Yew?, one of the oldest trees in England.

 - Crowhurst Church to Moat Farm (3 km)